 The Company is responsible for directing the investment strategies of the DallasNews Pension Plans' assets.
 The investment strategies focus on asset class diversification, liquidity to meet benefit payments and an appropriate balance of long-term investment return and risks.
-In 2021, the long-term targeted allocation of the Pension Plans' assets invested in equity securities and fixed income securities was approximately 5 percent and 95 percent, respectively.
-For 2021 management and the board agreed that the Pension Plans' investment portfolio should be further de-risked to 95 percent liability hedging assets.
-In 2020, the long-term targeted allocation of the Pension Plans' assets invested in equity securities and fixed income securities was approximately 45 percent, respectively.
+In 2022, the long-term targeted allocation of the Pension Plans' assets invested in equity securities and fixed income securities was approximately 5 percent and 95 percent, respectively.
+In 2021 management and the board agreed that the Pension Plans' investment portfolio should be further de-risked to 95 percent liability hedging assets.
 These targets are determined based on the effective duration of the actuarial liabilities, the expected long-term rate of return on assets, and expected market risks.
 Investment risk is continuously monitored and Pension Plans' assets are rebalanced to target allocations to meet the Company's strategy and the Pension Plans' liquidity needs.
-At December 31, 2021, the Pension Plans' investments in equity securities and fixed income securities accounted for 4.8 percent and 95.2 percent of the total noncash holdings, respectively.
+At December 31, 2022, the Pension Plans' investments in equity securities and fixed income securities accounted for 4.4 percent and 95.6 percent of the total noncash holdings, respectively.

-The table below sets forth the DallasNews Pension Plans' assets at fair value as of December 31, 2021 and 2020, with inputs used to develop fair value measurements.
+The table below sets forth the DallasNews Pension Plans' assets at fair value as of December 31, 2022 and 2021, with inputs used to develop fair value measurements.